Haller17/Boolean-Network-Model/README.md

 - **Regulation Conditions**
   Each component has a set of possible Boolean rules (`R1`, `R2`, `R3`, …) that define how its next state depends on other nodes.

-- **SMV Conversion**
-  The `ToSmv` class automatically writes `model.smv` files that contain:
-  - Boolean variables for each component and time step.
-  - INIT and ASSIGN sections describing evolution over time.
-  - Temporal logic specifications (`CTLSPEC` or `LTLSPEC`) to check if experiments are reachable.

 ---

 ## Example Workflow